 We will go to the detail page of each hotel and get the reviews under the “Read all trusted reviews” tab.

-Since sometimes the actual number of reviews are more than what is shown on the detail page, we will need to get all the reviews from all the countries displayed.
-Therefore, we clicked the plus button to display all the countries in which the consumer were located.
+Since sometimes the actual number of reviews is more than what is shown on the detail page, we will need to get all the reviews from all the countries displayed.
+Therefore, we clicked the plus button to display all the countries in which the consumer was located.

 Since we all know that all the elements will be extracted by clicking the elements when you create a list of items in Octoaprse, and the booking.com website will select the first country in the pop-up window by default, thus the first country will therefore be unselected when you create a loop for these countries.

-Since there are anonymous customer accounts and reviews, so the extraction output will have duplicate data records.
-You can export the data by choosing only the valid data.
+Since there are anonymous customer accounts and reviews, the extraction output will have duplicate data records.
+You can export the data by choosing only valid data.